 FoxFi is an app that allows you to set up Wi-Fi tethering on most phones.
 Wi-Fi tethering allows you to create a Wi-Fi hotspot that you can connect your laptop, tablet, and other devices to.
 They’ll all use your phone’s connection to access the Internet.

 FoxFi is available from Google Play.
 AT&T and Sprint have blocked FoxFi in Google Play on their networks.
-If you’re using AT&T or Sprint, download the FoxFi (Sprint/AT&T only) app instead.
+If you’re using AT&T or Sprint, download the FoxFi (Sprint/AT&T only) app instead [No Longer Available].
 This app is identical, but is technically a separate “listing” on Google Play so it isn’t blocked.
 According to FoxFi, Spring and AT&T can no longer block the second listing “due to the latest FCC tether rules.”

 After installing the FoxFi app, launch it and enable the Activate WiFi Hotspot checkbox.
 Choose a network name (SSID) and password for your WiFi hotspot.
 If everything goes correctly, you should be able to connect to the Wi-Fi network from your laptop, tablet, or any other Wi-Fi-enabled device.
 If you have a problem, be sure to read FoxFi’s description on Google Play, which contains information specific to different carriers, phones, and Android versions.